c7dk/c7dk/README.md

 ## Hello!
 My name is Alexander Kang! 👋

 <br/>
-Hello there I am currently an eigth grader attending a middle school.
+Hello there I am currently an Student attending a High School.
 I like to make games using <strong>Unity's game engine</strong> which uses <strong>C#</strong>, I also use <strong>blender</strong>.
+I am also trying to expand my knowledge by practicing the languages I use.

 ---

 ## About Me

-- 8th grade attending a middle school
+- 10th grade attending a High School
 - Video game enthusiast
 - Uses Blender to make models
 - Makes games with Unity's game engine and C#